 The MCAT and a minimum of 100 semester hours, including the below required prerequisite courses, must be taken within the United States or Canada at accredited universities.
 (Online/internent-based courses are not acceptable).
 Applicants who are enrolled or are planning to enroll in a degree-seeking graduate program must fulfill the degree requirements for that program prior to matriculating at EVMS.

-- Biology (with lab) 1 year
+- Biology (with labs) 1 year

-- General chemistry (with lab) 1 year
+- General chemistry (with labs) 1 year

-- Organic chemistry (with lab) 1 year
+- Organic chemistry (with labs) 1 year

-- Physics (with lab) 1 year
+- Physics (with labs) 1 year

 The Medical College Admissions Test (MCAT) is a computer-based exam which is offered multiple times throughout the year and must be taken by the prospective student before the application can be processed.

 EVMS will only consider MCAT scores from exams taken within two years prior to the application date.
-We will accept MCAT scores from exams taken from January 2011 through September 2013.
-The January 2014 MCAT will be considered for wait-listed applicants only.
+We will accept MCAT scores from exams taken from January 2013 through October 2015.
+The January 2016 MCAT will be considered for wait-listed applicants only.
 The MCAT evaluates the student’s knowledge of the physical and biological sciences, verbal reasoning skills and writing abilities.
 An applicant may wish to take the MCAT more than once to ensure the best possible performance.
 If an applicant intends to take the MCAT for the first time in the fall, review of his or her application will not take place until the score has been received.
-Information and registration may be accessed online at http://www.aamc.org/students/mcat/.
+Information and registration may be accessed online at https://www.aamc.org/students/applying/mcat/.